wkranti/KraGstrob/_posts/2018-6-10-Online Decoding.md

  * While compiling this file I face the error saying no matching function for call.You can view it in gist .
-Pointer is towards adaptation_state so , I thought probably there must not be any parameter like "adaptation_state" But what I saw in online2-wav-gmm-latgen-faster.cc on kaldi website ,they have declared the same variable "adaptation_state" in SingleUtteranceGmmDecoder.
+Pointer is towards adaptation_state so , I thought probably there must not be any parameter like "adaptation_state", I thought problems must be in this lines.
+   But what I saw in online2-wav-gmm-latgen-faster.cc on kaldi website ,they have declared the same variable "adaptation_state" in SingleUtteranceGmmDecoder.
    No idea what should be done here.(Line 127 - 130)